Stamps Info Session 2023

 Two-year program designed to enable extraordinary educational experiences for Dartmouth undergraduates.

-The Dartmouth Stamps Scholars Program was established in 2014 in partnership with the Stamps Family Charitable Foundation to recognize and reward students who demonstrate academic merit, strong leadership potential, and exceptional character.
+The Dartmouth Stamps Scholars Program was established in 2014 in partnership with the national Stamps Scholars Program to recognize and reward students who demonstrate academic merit, strong leadership potential, and exceptional character.
 Dartmouth Stamps Scholars are part of a national network of Stamps Scholars located in 40 elite universities across the country.
 The goal is to enable exceptional students to become meaningful leaders throughout society.

 Stamps Scholars at Dartmouth:

 Students selected as Stamps Scholars are awarded up to $10,000 per year for two years to enable experiences that will enhance academic and professional development.
 Funding for the second year is contingent on progress in the first year and the plan for the second year.